yashumayank/FastNeo/nullomer_lists/README.md

 6. genomic loci of 3’ junction.

 ### IEDB_neoepitopes-nullomers.filtered.tsv
-Contains a list of TSNEdb neoepitopes and the nullomers associated to the neoepitopes:
+Contains a list of IEDB neoepitopes and the nullomers associated to the neoepitopes:

 ### TSNAdb_[ICGC|TCGA]_neoepitopes-nullomers.filtered.tsv
 Contains a list of TSNEdb neoepitopes and the nullomers associated to the neoepitopes: